 So what’s not to love about Noxzema Anti-Blemish Astringent?
 The alcohol in this product can actually cause more blemishes!
 When you dry out your skin with alcohol, it protects itself by producing more oil.

 The box of Noxzema Anti-Blemish Pads looks like a real bargain.
 At a Dollar Store, you might get a box of 65 pads for as little as US $2.99.
 Even at regular retailers, the suggested retail price is just $4.49, or less than $0.07 a pad.

 The problem with these pads is the same as with the Anti-Blemish Astringent.
 The pads contain a mixture of alcohol, camphor, eucalyptus oil, and menthol.
 The alcohol both removes oil from the skin and stimulates the skin to create more, ensuring that you always need to use the pads.

 Noxzema Blackhead Cleanser

 This blackhead cleanser may actually help remove blackheads on loose, oily skin.
-It contains tiny particles of polyethylene plastic that scrub the skin without injuring it, and it contains 2% salicylic acid, which helps strip away the fats that hold dead skin cells to the surface and that plug pores.
+It contains tiny particles of polyethylene plastic that scrub the skin without injuring it, and it contains 2% salicylic acid7, which helps strip away the fats that hold dead skin cells to the surface and that plug pores.
 The problem with this and many similar cleansers is that you rinse away the helpful ingredients almost as soon as you put them on your face.
 As a cleanser, this product does not stay in contact with the skin long enough to break up blackheads.

 Noxzema Original Deep Cleansing Cream